 Teaching students about Religion occurs at the College in formal classroom settings.
-In Years 7, 8, 9 and 10, students are engaged in seven classroom lessons of Religion per fortnightly cycle.
-Whilst students in Years 11 and 12 are involved in nine classroom lessons of Religion per fortnightly cycle, electing to study either Study of Religion or Religion and Ethics.
+In Years 7, 8, 9 and 10, students are engaged in five, one hours lessons of classroom Religion per fortnightly cycle.
+Whilst students in Years 11 and 12 are involved in eight classroom lessons of Religion per fortnightly cycle, electing to study either Study of Religion, Religion and Ethics or a Certifiate III or IV in Christian Ministry and Theology.
 Across all year levels the educational activities of Religion classes at the College aim to develop the religious literacy of students, developing their knowledge, skills and dispositions in order that they can confidently articulate their faith in a variety of religious and secular contexts.
 There is a particular emphasis on developing knowledge and understanding about the Catholic Christian community, whilst being sensitive to the religious diversity within both the College community and the wider society.
 To view an overview of each of the units of work that students will be engaged in from Year 7 to 12 please

-Teaching students to be Religious in a particular way refers to the faith formation of students.
-Such faith development is nurtured through the Religious Life of the College which complements and intersects with the educational endeavours of the Religion classroom.
+Teaching students to be Religious in a particular way, ie the faith formation of students, is developed through the Religious Life of the College which complements and intersects with the educational endeavours of the Religion classroom.
 Such faith development is encouraged through a variety of opportunities including:

 Plays an important part in the life of the College.
 Students experience various opportunities for prayer, both personal and communal.